vukrosic/blueberry-llm-kimi-deepseek/README.md

 # Zero to AI Researcher: A Complete Learning Journey

-Welcome to **Zero to AI Researcher** - a comprehensive, hands-on course that takes you from absolute beginner to conducting cutting-edge AI research.
-This course combines theoretical foundations with practical implementation, culminating in real research experiments with state-of-the-art transformer architectures.
+A comprehensive course that takes you from absolute beginner to conducting cutting-edge AI research.
+Learn Python, understand the math behind AI, build neural networks from scratch, implement transformers, and conduct real research experiments.

-## 🎯 Course Overview
+## 🎯 What You'll Learn

-This course is designed for anyone who wants to understand AI from the ground up and eventually conduct their own research.
-Whether you're a complete beginner or have some programming experience, this structured learning path will guide you through:
+- **Python Programming**: From basics to advanced features
+- **AI Mathematics**: Functions, derivatives, gradients, linear algebra
+- **Neural Networks**: From single neurons to complex architectures

-- **Programming Fundamentals**: Python from scratch
+- **Transformers**: Complete implementation from scratch
-- **Mathematical Foundations**: The math behind AI (made approachable!)
-- **Deep Learning Basics**: Neural networks from first principles
-- **Modern AI Architectures**: Transformers, attention mechanisms, and MoE
-- **Research Methodology**: How to design and conduct AI experiments
+- **Research Skills**: Design and run meaningful AI experiments
-- **Real Research**: Hands-on experiments with advanced models
+- **State-of-the-Art**: DeepSeek attention and GLM-4 MoE

 ## 📚 Complete Curriculum